jedisct1/zig-common-access-token/README.md

 The library includes several ready-to-use examples in the `examples/` directory:

-- **generate.zig**: Demonstrates basic token generation with standard claims
+- generate.zig: Demonstrates basic token generation with standard claims
-- **validate.zig**: Shows how to validate tokens and extract claims
+- validate.zig: Shows how to validate tokens and extract claims
-- **interop.zig**: Tests interoperability with the NodeJS implementation
+- interop.zig: Tests interoperability with the NodeJS implementation
-- **cat_claims.zig**: Demonstrates using CAT-specific claims for advanced use cases
+- cat_claims.zig: Demonstrates using CAT-specific claims for advanced use cases

 To run an example: